 Soleimanpour.
 All of the alleged conspirators have eluded justice, with many maintaining positions of prominence in Iran.
-For instance, Ahmad Vahidi served as Ahmadinejad's defense minister, while Velayati is the chief foreign affairs advisor to the Supreme Leader.
+For instance, Ahmad Vahidi served as Ahmadinejad's defense minister and currently serves as Interior Minister in the Raisi administration, while Velayati is the chief foreign affairs advisor to the Supreme Leader.
 Velayati and Rezai were both among the Supreme Leader's approved shortlist of presidential candidates during the 2013 elections.